isomerpages/ogp-nyjc/_life-at-nyjc/Academic Programmes/Subjects Offered in NYJC.md

 permalink: /life-at-nyjc/Academic-Programmes/subjects-offered-in-nyjc/
 description: ""
 third_nav_title: Academic Programmes
+variant: markdown
 ---
 The JC curriculum is a 2-year course leading to GCE'A' level examination, designed for students who wish to pursue a university degree thereafter.

 <h1>Course Information</h1>

-**The revised 'A' level curriculum**
+**The revised A-level curriculum**

-In 2006, a new 'A' level curriculum was introduced in order to encourage breadth of learning and flexibility.
-'A' level subjects can now be taken at 3 levels: H1, H2 and H3.
+In 2006, a new A-level curriculum was introduced in order to encourage breadth of learning and flexibility.
+A-level subjects can now be taken at 3 levels: H1, H2 and H3.

 H1 level (1 academic unit per H1 subject)
 * Half of H2 in terms of curriculum time